bnarasimha/SnapInsight/README.md

 4. Click the "Submit" button to generate a caption and add the image to the gallery.

 ### Method 2
-You can also run the application by executing run.sh file under scripts folder by providing just the droplet name and huggingface token
+You can also run the application by executing run.sh file under scripts folder by providing just the droplet name, huggingface token and ssh fingerprint
 ```sh
 cd scripts
 chmod +x run.sh